gpbacay/gpbacay_arcane/docs/NEURAL_RESONANCE.md

 **Prediction Divergence** is the measured difference (error) between a layer's current internal representation and the Feedback Projection it receives.
 This divergence acts as a corrective signal that guides the resonance process.

 ### 6. Thinking Phase
-The **Thinking Phase** is a distinct stage during training (orchestrated by the `NeuralResonanceCallback`) where the model performs multiple resonance cycles for a single batch of data *before* the standard backpropagation step.
+**Thinking Phase** is a distinct stage during training (orchestrated by the `NeuralResonanceCallback`) where the model performs multiple resonance cycles for a single batch of data before the standard backpropagation step.

+### 7. Self-Modeling
+**Self-Modeling** is the capability of a neural hierarchy to maintain and refine a persistent internal representation of its own state.
+It involves the model constructing an internal "model" of hierarchical expectations through iterative resonance, allowing it to evaluate and adjust its own activations based on internal coherence rather than just external inputs.

 ---